-Let’s be frank, your family dynamic (i.e. your parents and your siblings) are the source of your most complicated emotional dynamics.
+Let’s be frank, your family dynamic (i.e. your parents and your siblings) is the source of your most complicated emotional dynamics.
 So when it comes to a family-run business, the decision-making process can be gut-wrenching and complicated.
 What’s more, the implications of any big decisions will have a lasting effect on the people you love the most.
 Things like: who should be the next CEO – my son or my daughter?
-Should we buy out our aunt and what will that mean for our relationship?
+Should we buy out our aunt, and what will that mean for our relationship?
 These are all big questions that are bound to come up sooner or later.
-So what is the best way to manage the challenges of a family-run business.
+So what is the best way to manage the challenges of a family-run business?

 What are the challenges?

-The core issue is that in a family-business, decisions are not made about the business alone.
+The core issue is that in a family business, decisions are not made about the business alone.
 They are also made in the name of relationships.
-Families are complex and so many additional factors and internal politics will operate between the shareholders.
+Families are complex, and so many additional factors and internal politics will operate between the shareholders.
 The following areas are the key challenges facing family businesses:

 - The first problem arises when stakeholders have differing visions, either for the company or for themselves as individuals.